 Hyderabadi Mirch Salan | Mirch Ka Salan || How to Make Hari Mirch Ka Salan with step-by-step photos.

-Hyderabadi Mirch Salan is the most authentic recipe in Hyderabad made with Mirchi that is green chilli, it goes really well with Biryani, Pulao_In Hyderabad is Biryani incomplete without Bagara Baingan and Mirchi ka salan
+Hyderabadi Mirch Salan is the most authentic recipe in Hyderabad, made with Mirchi, which is green chilli.
+It goes really well with Biryani, Pulao_In Hyderabad, is Biryani incomplete without Bagara Baingan and Mirchi ka salan

-Mirch ka salan is a traditional part of Hyderabadi Cuisine, that can be eaten with stuffed and plain paratha,zeera rice and even naan and rotis additionally it goes well with Biryanis and Pulao
+Mirch ka salan is a traditional part of Hyderabadi Cuisine, which can be eaten with stuffed and plain paratha,zeera rice and even naan and rotis.
+Additionally, it goes well with Biryanis and Pulao.

-So lets the go-ahead know how to make Hyderabadi Mirch ka salan
+So let's the ahead know how to make Hyderabadi Mirch ka salan

 Tips: